lukasbestle/projectr/README.md

 site_deploy main_site 78ca1d2fa93147b0...
 ```

 There is now a log of the deployment in `~/web/sites/main_site/logs/`, the project code at `~/web/sites/main_site/versions/00001-78ca1d2fa93147b0...` and a symlink to the code at `~/web/sites/main_site/current`.
-This symlink is only automatically created if a deployment succeeded.
+This symlink is only automatically created if the deployment has succeeded.

 Our other project is not deployable.
 This means that you can put any files manually into `~/web/sites/other_project/current`, which is the web root of the site.